What You Will Learn

 Stand Out: Differentiation

 AI models need a reason to recommend you specifically.
-What makes you different from the ten other businesses in your category?
+So what actually makes you different from the ten other businesses in your category?

 - Identify and articulate your unique value.
 Are you the most experienced?
 The most affordable?
 The only one offering a specific service?
 Make this clear across your website and profiles.